CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 #### No attributes or groups in output

+Verify that file names match between metadata and data.

 Make sure the metadata file includes the appropriate columns and attributes are prefixed with ATTRIBUTE_ and that the metadata file is a tab separated text file.

+Avoid using special characters in metadata or file names.

 ## Library Search (Dereplication)